Babu12345/ble-plugin/protocol_io/README.md

 ### Error Messages

-The macros are designed to produce helpful error messages when used incorrectly, guiding developers toward correct usage patterns.
+The attribute macros are designed to produce helpful error messages when used incorrectly, guiding developers toward correct usage patterns.

 ## Dependencies